quantum-ods/qmlcourse/CONTRIBUTING.md

 ### Reviews as commits (basic git fluency required)

-We don't want to mess up the process with too many brnaches.
+We don't want to mess up the process with too many branches.
 Thus, each lecture gets its own feature branch, the review is done via a PT to `master`, and all modifications are introduced as commits to the same feature branch and thus shows up in the same PR.

 The preferred way to commit your changes is to:

 - Write a message like "I need 2 hours for a review" in the `Conversation` tab.
 Thus you mention that you are the person modifyig the content right now
 - Introduce your changes, mainly to `org` files
 - Commit changes to the same feature branch
 - Tell others that you are done with your review

 Example:

  <img src="https://habrastorage.org/webt/1f/fa/ob/1ffaobyn99cuc58fa19pvse_pvw.png" />

 ## Issues